srstevenson/vim-picker/README.md

 * It adheres to the Unix philosophy, and does not reimplement existing tools.
   File listing is achieved using the best tool for the job: `git` in Git directories and `ag` elsewhere, falling back to `find` if `ag` is not found.
-  Fuzzy text selection is done with `pick`: a fast, well behaved interactive filter.
+  Fuzzy text selection is done with `fzy` by default: a fast, well behaved interactive filter.
 * It doesn't define default key mappings, allowing you to define your own mappings that best fit your workflow and don't conflict with your other plugins.